Crusader99/cloud-management-tool/README.md

 # se-project

-Online management tool for files and documents
+Online management tool for files and documents.
+The web-app is [hosted online](https://provider.ddnss.de/se-project/) for testing proposes.

 ## Conventions: